cheind/py-globalflow/README.md

 ]

 # Define the class that provides costs.
 Here we inherit
-# from gflow.StandardGraphCosts which already predefines some costs
+# flow.StandardGraphCosts which already predefines some costs
 # based on equations found in the paper.
 class GraphCosts(gflow.StandardGraphCosts):
     def __init__(self) -> None: